-Now that I have covered the fundamentals of neural networks and I have a grasp of how a transformer work, I decided to play around with it, training it over several corpous and see what happens.
+Now that I have covered the fundamentals of neural networks and have a grasp of how a transformer works, I decided to build a small GPT from scratch, train it on different datasets, and see what happens.

-Before starting to build the architecture I want to dive into the computational cost of inference and training of a model like this one.
+Before looking at the architecture, I want to derive the computational cost of training and inference for a model like this one.

-We can start from the basics, the fundamental building block is matmul, suppose we want to multiply the following matrices
+We can start from the basics.
+The fundamental building block is matrix multiplication.
+Suppose we want to multiply the following matrices:

 Now we can extend that reasoning to a classic linear layer:

 Nothing that we have not seen yet, it's still a matrix multiplication.
-Now we can suppose that x has shape (B,T,C)(B,T,C) where B is the batch dimension, T is the sequence length and C is the embedding dimension.
-Then we can suppose that w has dimension (C,D)(C,D), mos of the times we have C = D.
+Suppose that has shape , where is the batch size, is the sequence length, and is the embedding dimension.
+The weight matrix has shape .

 Now we can try to estimate the cost of an attention block.
 In an attention block we have the following matrices: